openstack/openstack-manuals/doc/config-reference/source/tables/ceilometer-swift.rst

    * - **[DEFAULT]**
      -
    * - ``reseller_prefix`` = ``AUTH_``
-     - (StrOpt) Swift reseller prefix.
+     - (String) Swift reseller prefix.
 Must be on par with reseller_prefix in proxy-server.conf.